Etejerina/a-walk-in-python/day_3.md

 List Comprehension

-As many of us saw when we were childrens, there is more than one way to create a set, or in this case a list.
+As many of us saw when we were children, there is more than one way to create a set, or in this case a list.
 By extension and by comprehension.
 We have covered the first one.
-NOw let's ee the second.
+Now let's see the second.

 Here is the sintax: